Set

 console.log(result); // Outputs '[1, 2, 3, 4, 5]'.

-// Shorter syntax using the spread operator
+// Shorter syntax using Array.from

-var unique = [...new Set([1, 2, 3, 2, 1])];
+var unique = Array.from(new Set([1, 2, 3, 2, 1]));

 console.log(unique); // Outputs '[1, 2, 3]'.